Assessment and Accreditation

 Candidates completing the OCQ(V) - TT will be required to pass both the online examination and a Practical Assessment to achieve a Certificate of Competence.
 The online examination will comprise of 20 multiple choice questions for the full course, or 10 multiple choice questions for the revalidation examination (please refer to the revalidation section).

 Conditional candidates will be required to complete a Practical Assessment within 6 months of their conditional authorisation being granted.
 Candidates will be required to keep a log of their TB testing.
 This must provide evidence that they have tested at least 250 animals on at least 3 farms and seen a minimum of 10 reactions.
 The case log must be completed and uploaded to the Personal Training Dashboard before the Practical Assessment can be booked.
 If you think that you will have a problem completing this requirement, please email email@example.com.

 On passing the OCQ(V) - TT Practical Assessment, candidates will be issued with a Certificate of Competence as a downloadable PDF file.

 University Credits leading to a Postgraduate Award:

-Candidates registering for an OCQ(V) have the option of gaining University credits on successful completion of that OCQ(V).
+Candidates have the option of applying for and gaining University credits after being awarded selected OCQ(V)s.
 Each OCQ(V)* carries 5 credits at Level 5 within the Quality Assurance Agency Framework.
-Candidates can elect to gain these University credits for which there will be a small additional fee.
-Candidates registering for multiple OCQ(V)’s will have the option of building these University credits into a full Postgraduate Certificate in Veterinary State Medicine through Harper Adams University (HAU) and upgrading to Level 7.
+Candidates can elect to gain these University credits for a small additional fee.
+Candidates registering for multiple OCQ(V)s will have the option of building these University credits into a full Postgraduate Certificate in Veterinary State Medicine through Harper Adams University (HAU) and upgrading to Level 7.